rjjfox/rjjfox.github.io/README.md

 ## Welcome to Ryan's lovely fancy Github pages website

-### Things to work out
+### Things to do

-- How to get a custom domain going
+- Work out how to get a custom domain going
-- Whether to bother with GSuite
+- Decide whether to bother with GSuite
 - Design for this page
 - Build it from scratch or make do with this nicely minimalist theme - maybe start with this.
 Get the CV on here and then go from there.